RedHatRanger/Git101/labs/17_git_troubleshooting.md

 2. Remove the conflict markers (`<<<<<<`, `>>>>>>`).
 3. Stage (`git add .`), then commit.

-**Kid-Friendly**: Two kids wrote on the same line.
+Two kids wrote on the same line.
 You decide how to combine or pick one.

 ---